Did you know?

 The credit goes to the large black dial, which clearly displays the hour indices in Arabic.

-They are fairly large for easy visibility and come in shiny silver tone.
+They are fairly large for easy visibility and come in a shiny silver tone.
 The face is simple and doesn’t have too many writings.

-The other noticeable things are the Seiko name, below the 12 o’clock marker, Titanium and 50M inscription just above the 6 o’clock point.
+The other noticeable things are the Seiko name, below the 12 o’clock marker, Titanium, and 50M inscription just above the 6 o’clock point.

 You also get a simple but clear date/ calendar window adjacent to the 3 o’clock poet.
 It is a rectangular shape, has a black background, and a silver border.

 The lettering is white, while the days are blue.

 The timepiece boasts of a Hardlex mineral crystal, which is exclusive to Seiko.

 It was developed in-house and is said to be much tougher than the other mineral crystals.
 It is also better than the acyclic.

 The scratch resistance seems good compared to other watches.

 However, it still lags behind sapphire, which is much harder.